kheaghney/FEND-restaurant-review-app/FEND restaurant-review-app/README.md

 ## Mapbox:

-This repository uses [Mapbox](https://www.mapbox.com/).
+This repository used [Mapbox](https://www.mapbox.com/).
 You need to replace `<your MAPBOX API KEY HERE>` with a token from [Mapbox](https://www.mapbox.com/).
 Mapbox is free to use, and does not require any payment information.